oskariorg/oskari-server/docs/FAQ.md

 	A: Check that you have added the trigger on myplaces table.
 This needs to be run manually and can be found in oskari-server/content-resources/src/main/resouces/sql/PostgreSQL/trigger-myplaces.sql

 ## Q: How can I build Oskari with a new version tag?
    A: Run `mvn -N versions:set -DnewVersion={NEW-VERSION}` on oskari-server root.
-It updated the version for oskari-server/pom.xml and all the maven modules defined in its <modules> tag.
+It updates the version for oskari-server/pom.xml and all the maven modules defined in its modules-tag.

 ## Q: Transport doesn't draw all geometries in tiles?
    A: Check that the layers maxfeatures number is high enough in database.
 If the transport returns a tile, but some geometries